Zarkantho/module_data/mongo-2.5.5_generated/replication/replication/README.md

 -------------

-# TODO: Name this group
+## Write Concern Replication Checks
-Actual meat of the waiting for write concern code
+Implementation of replication specific write concern checks.
+Contains code for making sure an operation has been replicated to a certain number of nodes, but does not contain code for dealing with disk related write concern values.

-## Files
+#### Files
 - src/mongo/db/repl/write\_concern.cpp   (mongod, tools)
 - src/mongo/db/repl/write\_concern.h   (mongod, tools, mongos)